argschwind/TAPseq/README.md

 ```

 Examples of how to select and evaluate target genes to identify cell populations can be found in
-the examples of relevant functions.
-This requires that the suggested dependencies are installed as
+a separate vignette.
+This requires that the additional dependencies are installedl, which should be
-well, which should be the case if the package was installed with building vignettes and suggested
+the case if the package was installed with building vignettes and suggested dependencies.
-dependencies.
 ```
-?selectTargetGenes()
+vignette("tapseq_target_genes", package = "TAPseq")
 ```